tygas/pics/README.md

 Use your own judgment to make the gallery responsive, performant, and user-friendly.
 When you’re finished, make sure your StackBlitz project is publicly accessible and send us the link (destination to be determined).
+// TODO:
+Do not add comments to the code.